 What are the symptoms of prostate cancer?

-Prostate cancer, by nature, is silent in its initial stages.
+Prostate cancer, by nature, is “silent” in its early stages.
 Its symptoms don't appear until later, when patients may notice a need to urinate frequently, particularly at night.
-Prostate cancer may also cause a difficulty or inability to urinate, a weak or interrupted flow of urine or painful and burning urination.
-Other symptoms may include painful ejaculation, blood in urine or semen, and frequent pain or stiffness in the lower back, hips or extremities.
+Prostate cancer may also cause other problems with urination, including:

 Who is at risk for prostate cancer?

-The number of cases of prostate cancer has declined among white American men.
-The incidence of the disease in black men and the mortality rate among black men is more than twice that of white men, according to the American Cancer Society.
+The number of cases of prostate cancer has dropped among white American men.
+Among black men, the disease rate and death rate are twice as high as those of white men, according to the American Cancer Society.